 Samples are loaded into the process chamber via the vacuum load lock.
-This feature increases user safety by preventing contact with the process chamber and any residual etch by-products.
-The load lock also allows the chamber to remain permanently under vacuum thereby keeping out moisture and keeping the reaction chamber free of possible corrosion.
+This feature increases user safety by preventing contact with the process chamber and any residual deposit by-products.
+The load lock also allows the chamber to remain permanently under vacuum thereby keeping the reaction chamber isolated from the atmosphere.